ibm-cloud-docs/Cloudant/release_info/differences_major_releases.md

 ### User documents

 -   Validate the structure of user documents created in the `_users` database.
 After the DBNext upgrade, the user documents must comply with ASF CouchdDB requirements.
-Previously, Cloudant did not validate the user documents' structure.
+Previously, {{site.data.keyword.cloudant_short_notm}} did not validate the user documents' structure.

 ### Replication